yodkwtf/data-structures-and-alogrithms/Data Structures/Stacks & Queues/Stacks/readme.md

 ## Stacks

-Stacks is a data structure which can be considered as a stack of plates sitting on top of each other, vertically, where we can only access the top plate.
+Stacks is a data structure that can be considered as a stack of plates sitting on top of each other, vertically, where we can only access the top plate.

-To access the items below, we'd first have to remove the items from top one by one.
+To access the items below, we'd first have to remove the items from the top one by one.
 This method is known as **LIFO (Last In First Out)**.

-Basically the item that was added the last (the top plate) is remove the first.
+Basically, the item that was added the last (the top plate) is removed the first.

 Examples -